MTecknology/script-helpers/docs/development.rst

     This library is built with many edge cases in mind.
 In practice, it's unlikely these situations will even be encountered.
 For example, ``[0-9]`` is not used in the extremely unlikely chance it is not expanded to ``0123456789``.
-The typical script /should/ prefer the shorter and more readable form.
+This library cares about such edge cases; typical consumer scripts should prefer the shorter and more readable form.

     Refer to :ref:`Shell Samples` for general script writing tips.